The Canal du Nord was fought September 27-October 1, 1918, in the Calais region, France.

 “On 27th September, 1918, the day after the start of the Meuse-Argonne offensive began, Allied forces attacked the German frontline at the Canal du Nord,” Spartacus Educational explains.
 “The marshlands on either side of the Arras-Cambrai road and the high German position, made it the most difficult sector of the Hindenburg Line to attack.”

 The nations involved were Canada, New Zealand and Germany.

 - Canal du Nord was an incomplete canal near Cambrai.
-Construction began in 1913, but work stopped with the outbreak of the war.
+Construction began in 1913, but work stopped when the war began.

 - On Sept.
-2, the Canadians and British had broken the Drocourt-Queant Line, a system of defensive lines built by the Germans.
+2, the Canadians and British broke the Drocourt-Queant Line, a system of defensive lines built by the Germans.